 The Company sells its products primarily to semiconductor manufacturers in North America, Asia, and Europe.
-As of May 31, 2022, approximately 20%, 80% and 0% of gross accounts receivable were from customers located in North America, Asia and Europe, respectively.
-As of May 31, 2021, approximately 2%, 98% and 0% of gross accounts receivable were from customers located in North America, Asia and Europe, respectively.
+As of May 31, 2023, approximately 17% and 83% of gross accounts receivable were from customers located in North America and Asia, respectively.
+As of May 31, 2022, approximately 20% and 80% of gross accounts receivable were from customers located in North America and Asia, respectively.
+Two customers accounted for 82% and 17% of gross accounts receivable as of May 31, 2023.
 Three customers accounted for 68%, 18% and 11% of gross accounts receivable as of May 31, 2022.
-Three customers accounted for 51%, 24% and 19% of gross accounts receivable as of May 31, 2021.
+Two customers accounted for 79% and 10% of net sales in fiscal 2023, respectively.
 One customer accounted for 82% of net sales in fiscal 2022.
-Four customers accounted for 24%, 23%, 20% and 10% of net sales in fiscal 2021.
 The Company performs ongoing credit evaluations of its customers and generally does not require collateral.
 The Company uses letter of credit terms for some of its international customers.

 The Company's cash and cash equivalents are generally deposited with major financial institutions in the United States, Philippines, Germany and Taiwan.
 The Company invests its excess cash in money market funds and U.S. Treasury securities.
 The money market funds bear the risk associated with each fund.
 The money market funds have variable interest rates.
+The Company's cash and investment balances held at banks and brokerage firms may at time exceed federally insured levels.
 The Company has not experienced any material losses on its money market funds or short-term cash deposits.